Understanding asset classes

 Securitised assets are created by bundling together debts, for example residential home loans, into tradeable securities.
 Investors in these securities receive regular payments similar to bond interest payments.

 Credit income covers a range of debt investments.
 Like fixed income, credit income investments involve lending money to a borrower.
 However, compared to fixed income, the borrowers usually have a higher credit risk profile.
-Because of this, they typically pay a higher interest rate.
-This means the potential returns are higher than traditional fixed income.
+This means the potential returns are typically higher than traditional fixed income.
 However, the risk of default is also greater.

-Credit income includes loans to companies across a variety of industries such as:
+Credit income invests in loans and bonds to borrowers across a variety of industries such as:

 Cash includes term deposits and other short-term interest-bearing investments issued by banks.